Johns Hopkins UniversityEST. 1876

 The award, established in 2022, includes a monetary prize.
 The student is also acknowledged in the Commencement program.

 The prize is named after Robert J. Glushko, an information management scientist, entrepreneur, consultant, author, educator, and pioneer in the commercialization of XML.
-Dr. Glushko is an Adjunct Professor of information systems and Director of the Center for Document Engineering at the University of California, Berkeley.
-He spent 25 years in research and industry, and now balances his role at Deem, a platform for the business travel industry, with work at Berkeley.
+Dr. Glushko is an Adjunct Professor in the Cognitive Science program at the University of California, Berkeley.
+Before joining the faculty at Berkeley in 2002, Dr. Glushko spent 25 years in research and industry, and now balances his appointment with Berkeley with his role as an advisor and angel investor in 3 early-stage startup companies.
+Previously, this was known as the Excellence in Cognitive Science Award.

 Glushko Prize Recipients